LinkedInLearning/intermediate-jenkins-3978673/ch5_securing_jenkins/05_01_secure_jenkins_with_user_accounts/README.md

 - **Everyone is an admin by default**: The default authorization allows all authenticated users to perform any operations.

-> [!TIP]
-> A best practice is to limit admin permission to a few, select users and give limited permissions to other users as needed.
+- A best practice is to limit admin permission to a few, select users and give limited permissions to other users as needed.

 - **Matrix-based Security**: To configure user permissions, most Jenkins installations will use the [Matrix authorization strategy plugin](https://plugins.jenkins.io/matrix-auth/).
 This is one of the suggested plugins that gets installed in most Jenkins installations.